rajan5787/Springboot-with-GihubAPI/README.md

 - The `micoservice` module produces a spring boot application.
 - The `functional-tests` is used to run functional tests using the [karate](https://github.com/intuit/karate) library.

-## Instructions

-Select one of the two exercises below and add the required behaviour to the spring boot application in the microservice module.
-You can:

-- Add libraries you need.
-- Refactor any of the existing code.

-You will see that there are already a couple of endpoints in the `microservice` they are fundamentally there to demonstrate the use of the [karate](https://github.com/intuit/karate) library and should not be taken as complete examples.

-### Assesment

-Your submission will be judge along the following criterea.

-- The solution works.
-- The solution is maintainable.
-- The solution is tested.
-- The solution is appropriate.

 ## The Exercises